 - The use of digital electronic methods to analyze trace constituents of air and water

 - A study of the molecules of living systems

 - The effects of toxic chemicals and carcinogens

 - Synthesis and characterization of compounds of medicinal and industrial interest

 - Methods for studying macromolecules and characterization of transient species using lasers

 The department offers a Master of Science in Chemistry with both thesis and non-thesis options.
 The thesis option is best for students who want to expand their background in research.
 This can be beneficial if the student expects to pursue their doctoral degree.
 The non-thesis option allows the student to take more electives in lieu of conducting a research project.

 For admission to graduate study, the department requires a BS in chemistry or the equivalent.
-This requirement applies to full-time and part-time students working toward either the MS or PhD.
-All entering MS and PhD students are required to take a series of two-hour exams in analytical, inorganic, organic, and physical chemistry to help assess their preparation for graduate work in chemistry.
+This requirement applies to full-time and part-time students working toward either the MS or PhD in chemistry.
+All entering MS and PhD students are required to take a series of two-hour exams in analytical, inorganic, organic and physical chemistry to help assess their preparation for graduate work in chemistry.
 The scores obtained on these exams are used as a basis for course selection.